networq/website/first-graph.md

         focus: Head of Math
 ```

-Notice the use of $ here as short code to apply the document name.
+Notice the use of $ here as shortcode to apply the document name.
 Similarly [] signifies many.
-networq:organization:membership[], for example denote multiple memberships.
+networq:organization:membership[], for example, denotes multiple memberships.

 ## Congratulations